 Renovating an investment property

-If you are considering renovating an investment property you should consider things from a ‘need’ point of view; anything you do ‘needs’ to improve cash flow, rentability, or the value of the property.
+If you are thinking about renovating an investment property, you should consider things from a 'need' point of view.
+That is anything you do needs to improve cash flow, rentability, or the value of the property.

 6 questions to ask yourself before you renovate

-- Has my property been well look after and is it in line with my potential buyers expectations of size and style?
+1. Has my property been well looked after and is it in line with my potential buyers expectations of size and style?

-- Can I add value to my property with a good spring clean and a coat of paint and avoid large expesnes?
+3. Can I add value to my property with a good spring clean and a coat of paint and avoid large expenses?

-- How much will the renovations costs, do you have the available funds, how much is the expected value to be added to the property, will the renovations actually cause your home to lose value?
+4. How much will the renovations cost?
+Do you have the available funds?
+How much is the expected value to be added to the property?
+Will the improvements actually cause your home to lose value?

-- What is the condition of my current home - Will I be renovating more than 50% of my home?
-In many states and territories, if you renovate over 50% the rest of the home then will need to comply with current building regulations, such as new wiring, plumbing and energy rating and this can add a significant cost to your renovation.
+5. What is the condition of my current home?
+Will I be renovating more than 50% of my home?
+In many states and territories, if you renovate over 50%, the rest of the home will then need to comply with current building regulations, such as new wiring, plumbing and energy rating.
+This can add a significant cost to your renovation.

-- Will my renovation be in keeping with the style of homes in my area or will it stand out like sore thumb?
-Often many people like an area for its style of properties and a poor design that doesn’t compliment the surrounding homes can devalue yours.
+6. Will my improvements suit the style of homes in my area, or will it stand out like sore thumb?
+Often, many people like an area for its style of properties and poor or odd design can devalue yours.